Theresa Kunegunda Sobieska: Regency

 In the Spanish Netherlands, Theresa gave birth to six children before the family moved to Munich in May 1701.
 Following the evacuation of the Bavarian court from the Spanish Netherlands after the defeat of the Battle of Blenheim (13 August 1704), she became Regent of the Government of the Elector of Bavaria.
 The move was smart since, legally, the war was against the Elector and not Theresa.
 It was the only time a woman ruled the Bavarian Electorate.
-However, Emperor Leopold I forced her to sign the treaty of Ilbersheim on 5 November 1704.
+However, Emperor Leopold I forced her to sign the Treaty of Ilbersheim on 5 November 1704.
 This included a cease-fire and gave Theresa the Munich Rentamt, one of the four administrative districts of the Duchy of Bavaria, while the rest of Bavaria is placed under the military supervision of the Austrian Empire.
 At the beginning of this phase, Theresa strove to decide in collaboration with Max Emanuel but the courier took too long for this to be effective.
 She also had to face the defection of part of the Bavarian nobility in favour of the emperor.

 Exile

 On 21 December 1704, she gave birth to the last of her sons.
 In February 1705, she left to meet her mother in Padua following the discovery of written correspondence between her husband and Agnès Le Louchier, the Countess of Arco, his mistress.
 Upon her return in May, the imperial army would not allow her to return to Munich, in violation of the treaty of Ilbersheim.
 Her four sons were looked after by the Austrians in Klagenfurt while her two youngest ones and her daughter remained in Munich.

-After the battle of Ramillies on 23 May 1706, Max Emanuel was forced to flee the Spanish Netherlands and found refuge at the court of France located in Versailles.
-Max Emmanuel would live with his French mistress Agnès Le Louchier during his exile from 1704 to 1715.
+After the Battle of Ramillies on 23 May 1706, Max Emanuel was forced to flee the Spanish Netherlands and found refuge at the court of France located in Versailles.
+Max Emmanuel would live with his French mistress Agnes Le Louchier during his exile from 1704 to 1715.

 Theresa negotiated her return to Munich from the Emperor by asking for the help of the Republic of Venice, Pope Clement XI, Prince Eugene of Savoy and Anne, Queen of Great Britain.
 She tried to use the Duke of Modena and the Grand Duchess of Tuscany as mediators, but to no avail.
 On the domestic level, the financial and military retributions imposed by Joseph I created many revolts and she lost a son.
 Consequently, Theresa spent ten years in exile in Venice, not returning until 1715 when the War of the Spanish Succession ended and Max Emanuel regained his electorate on 7 September 1714 by the Treaty of Baden.
-Despite a short reign of seven months, Theresa left a positive balance where in particular the role of the nobility was improved.
+Despite a short reign of seven months, Theresa left a positive balance; in particular, the role of the nobility was improved.